KannonZenetism/zenetism-field-physics/zenetism/MP02_Ch4.md

 • Coherence
 • Acclivous motion toward wholeness

-Right action is not externally imposed.
+Aligned motion is not externally imposed.
 It is inwardly discerned—
 Through the soul’s orientation
 Toward harmonic synthesis.